-Next time a potential boss is interviewing you, try to find the opportunity to ask him or her questions such as…
+Next time a potential boss is interviewing you, try to find the opportunity to ask questions such as…

 - How would people here describe you as a leader? (the answers will likely reflect what that manager values)

-- If you had a problem with something I did or my performance, how would you tell me?
+- If you had a problem with something I did or my performance, how would I find out?